Nuclear-Verification-and-Disarmament/miso_enrichment/README.md

 # misoenrichment: a Cyclus multi component isotope enrichment module

-`misoenrichment` is a module developed for the nuclear fuel cycle simulator [Cyclus](fuelcycle.org).
+`misoenrichment` is a module developed at the [Nuclear Verification and Disarmament Group](https://www.nvd.rwth-aachen.de/) at RWTH Aachen University for the nuclear fuel cycle simulator
+[Cyclus](fuelcycle.org).
 It provides a Cyclus facility that enriches uranium streams composed of two or more isotopes taking into account the different enrichment behaviour of minor isotopes such as <sup>234</sup>U (present in